 - Fn + Alt + Space = Change all keys to any color.
 (Press on the color you want and all keys will change to match that color, all the keys will change to match that color)

-Video - Ducky One 2 Mini Keyboard RGB Lighting Modes
+Video - How to customize RGB lights on a Ducky One 2 Mini

 With the textured double shot PBT keycaps, they are top quality and unlike ABS keycaps won't wear out over time.
 The main legends have good shine through so the RGB backlighting comes through very well.